geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 Here, we will load a specific image from the Landsat 8 Surface Reflectance product ([described here in the data catalog](https://code.earthengine.google.com/dataset/LANDSAT/LC8_SR)).
 These satellite images have already been processed to surface reflectance values using standard algorithms by the USGS and come with a cloud mask band ('cfmask').

 Note that each individual image in GEE has an Image ID.
 We will load an image over Seattle from July 28, 2016.
 The image ID is LC80460272016209.
 Landsat image ID's follow this pattern: **image collection + path number + row number + year + julian day**, or in this case, LC8 + 046 + 027 + 2016 + 209.
+Images from other data products have similar logical naming patterns.

 We can look at the image we've loaded in two ways: